Miika677/OAuthApp/readme.md

-# Word of the Day CRUD App with GitHub OAuth Login
+# Word of the Day CRUD App with GitHub OAuth Login, Testing and CI/CD Pipeline

 ## Overview